 - Feed your kitten until it is six months old four to five small meals a day.
 Then he will eat two good meals a day.
 The precise amount of food per day depends on your pet's age, as well as the type of food you use.
 Most foods have directions on the label on how much you should use.

 - Remember that the kitten should always have access to clean water.
-Make sure your little protege always has water and keep his water bowl clean at all times.
+So make sure your little protege always has water and keep his water bowl clean at all times.

 - Seeking Appropriate Veterinary Care.
 If you don't have a veterinarian yet, find one as soon as you adopt your beloved cat.
 Kittens need extra visits to the vet during their first year.

-- If you purchased your pet through a breeder, ask them for a recommendation.
+- Ask them for a recommendation if you purchased your pet through a breeder.